Frvetz/FS22_ManualWipers/README.md

 # ManualWipers

 - If you have any questions, requests or problems, please feel free to contact the following email: ManualWipers@web.de
-- Full local multiplayer and dedicated server support
+- Full local multiplayer and dedicated server compatibility.

-This script makes it possible to manually activate or deactivate the wipers at any time, regardless of the weather.
+This script makes it possible to manually control the wipers at any time, regardless of the weather.

 Hotkey: "Ctrl + P"

+- 3 levels with different intervals

+Level 1: 2.0 seconds interval
+Level 2: 0.6 seconds interval
+Level 3: 0 seconds interval

+Changelog Version 1.0.0.1:
+- 3 levels with different intervals added
+'
+Level 1: 2.0 seconds interval
+Level 2: 0.6 seconds interval
+Level 3: 0 seconds interval
+'
+- Description adapted

 Have fun!